robbert-vdh/nih-plug/plugins/buffr_glitch/README.md

 in-tune glitch when used sparingly, or like a weird synthesizer when used less subtly.

+## Tips

+- You can control the buffer's gain by enabling the velocity sensitive mode and changing the velocity.
+In Bitwig Studio and other DAWs that support volume note expressions you can also control the gain that way.

 ## Download

 You can download the development binaries for Linux, Windows and macOS from the